semrush/intergalactic/website/docs/components/input-phone/input-phone-code.md

 ## Known country, but the number format is unknown

-The input field has a preset value: "+ {country code}".
+The input has a preset value: "+ {country code}".
 However, if it is possible to enter phone numbers from multiple countries, a country select option should be provided instead of a static flag.

 ::: tip
 In certain countries, there may be multiple valid formats for phone numbers.
 Therefore, it is sometimes safer to remove the format mask to avoid restricting user input.